Rate Limiter

 {

-// At the same time, rate limiting is based on user ID, allowing each user to receive one coupon per day
+// Also rate limit by user ID, each user can only claim one coupon per day

 return 'Coupon sent successfully';